-The jungle cat is one the most widespread Felinae species in India, further divided into four subspecies.
-The cat is slender and has a plain coat that varies from reddish to sandy yellow colors, depending on the region.
+The jungle cat is one of the most widespread Felinae species in India, further divided into four subspecies.
+The cat is slender and has a plain coat that varies from reddish to sandy yellow colours, depending on the region.
 It has several rings on its tail and brown stripes on the legs.

 These cats are excellent swimmers and dive into the water to hunt for fish or escape danger.
 They like to prey on snakes, lizards, rodents, and frogs.
-They prefer to rest inside burrows of porcupines, foxes, and badgers.
+They prefer to rest inside the burrows of porcupines, foxes, and badgers.